 - In a large bowl, beat cream cheese until it is light and fluffy.

-- Add in the powdered sugar, lemon juice, and salt and beat until everything is combined.
+- Add in the confectioners' sugar, lemon juice, and salt and beat until everything is combined.

 - Gently fold in the whipped topping.